 The Trolley Problem

-I answered a question on the trolley problem on 1 September 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on the trolley problem on Philosophy in Action Radio on 1 September 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Does the "trolley problem" have any validity or use?
 I often come across people who think ethical philosophy consists of asking others what they would do in hypothetical situations in which they are allowed only two options, both terrible.
 One I keep coming across is that of the Trolley Problem proposed by Philippa Foot and modified by Judith Thomson, in which one must choose whether to kill one person or let five others die.
 Is it valid for moral philosophers to pose the Trolley Problem to people and to insist that people's answers show that one can only either be a deontologist or a utilitarian?